 Riding your bicycle causes natural wear and tear to its components, including the bike cassette.
-This handy guide will tell how to remove a bike cassette and add a new one.
+This handy guide will tell you how to remove a bike cassette and add a new one.

 After a while, you may notice that your bike stops changing gears effectively and you start hearing an uncharacteristic clicking noise.

 If this has happened to you, examine your bike.
 Upon closer inspection, you may notice that the frequently used teeth on the cogs of your rear wheel look sharper than the rounded, smoother humps of the less used teeth.
-This group of cogs is called a bike cassette.

-Regular cleaning and maintenance of your bike cassette will keep it in good shape and functioning for longer.
 However, if the bike cassette looks worn out, you need to know how to remove a bike cassette and install a new one to keep your ride safe and smoothly shift gears.